viewscreen/viewscreen/README.md

 Create a DNS `A` record in your domain pointing to your server's IP address.

-**Example:** `trickle.example.com  A  172.16.1.1`
+**Example:** `watcher.example.com  A  172.16.1.1`

 ### 3. Enable Let's Encrypt

-When enabled with the `--letsencrypt` flag, trickle runs a TLS ("SSL") https server on port 443.
+When enabled with the `--letsencrypt` flag, watcher runs a TLS ("SSL") https server on port 443.
 It also runs a standard web server on port 80 to redirect clients to the secure server.

 **Requirements**